So Many Books, So Little Time: A Year of Passionate Reading | Book Review

 For example, she took Funny Men by Ted Heller with her on a weekend to Vermont.

 In Vermont, she stayed in Alexander Solzhenitsyn’s old compound.
 She discovered that Heller’s book was exactly the wrong book to read.
-She was surrounded by Solzhenitsyn’s personal library.

-She apparently intended this book mostly to be about the books she read.
-It eventually became as much a memoir as a book on books.
+She must have intended this book mostly to be about the books she read.

 Final Analysis